Leptadenia pyrotechnica: Description

 Leptadenia pyrotechnica is heavily branched and reaches heights of up to 3 metres.
 The shrub's long roots reach up to 12 metres below the surface.
 The leaves of the green to grey-green branches tend to fall off early.
 When present, they are opposite, sessile, elongated to linear, glabrous and about 2 cm long and 3 mm wide.

 The very small, greenish-yellow, hermaphrodite and five-fold, short-stalked flowers with a double inflorescence have a diameter of 2 mm and stand in axillary, small cymous inflorescences.
 The flowers are fine-haired and have a minimal, fleshy corolla.
 The two ovaries are on top, whilst the stigma and stamens are fused into a very short gynostegium.

 The narrow, many-seeded, green, follicular fruits reach 8–11 cm in length.
 When ripe (like those of the related milkweeds) they dehisce to liberate pappus-tufted seeds, which are carried off by the wind.

 Uses

 The plant is used in thatching huts.
 The unripe 'pods' (actually follicles) of this shrub (known in Hindi as khimpoli (खींपोळी)) which ripen in the month of March, are of medicinal value and are also used as a vegetable.
 The fibre from the plant is used for making ropes.
 The plant itself is browsed by all stock, but most especially by camels for which it is considered a good fodder.

 Use in traditional medicine

-A recent review of the literature devoted to the species presented it as possessing antifungal, antibacterial, anticancer, antioxidant, wound healing, anthelmintic, antiatherosclerotic, hypolipidemic, antdiabetic and hepatoprotective properties coupled with other multifarious uses.
+A review in 2016 of the literature devoted to the species presented it as possessing antifungal, antibacterial, anticancer, antioxidant, wound healing, anthelmintic, antiatherosclerotic, hypolipidemic, antdiabetic and hepatoprotective properties coupled with other multifarious uses.
 Almost all parts of the plant are used in the traditional medicinal systems of the various countries in which it grows.